Establish a HR policy for startups in the USA

 When is HR policy for remote teams needed?

-- if you already have 3+ employees in the USA or abroad;
+- you already have 3+ employees in the USA or abroad;

-- if you are preparing to attract investments (investors always check HR documents);
+- you are preparing to attract investments (investors always check HR documents);

-- if the team works remotely and you want to avoid chaos;
+- the team works remotely and you want to avoid chaos;

-- if you plan to scale and hire new staff.
+- you plan to scale and hire new staff, benefiting from HR support for startups.

 Why is this beneficial for a startup?